korobokvk/gm-test-app/README.md

 - Create public bucket on S3
 - Set bucket configs to env variable

+`Note: be sure that you pulled and updated all submodules in this repo`

 `.env` file used only for development to tun app on prod with you credentials set credentials to Dockerfiles

 ## Run NestJS apps

 To run Nestjs app in prod mode just run in root directory `docker-compose up --build`

+## How work uploading file

+To upload file you should use `localhost:8880/graphql` and `uploadFile($files: [Upload!]!)` mutation.
+This mutation call `uploadFile` method and pass data with `createReadStream` method which provide with `graphql-upload` library in middleware that responsible for file management in graphql.
+After uploading all files was finished successfully app send notification to client service with operation status.

 ## Run React app